SMC-AAU-CPH/smc-cph.github.io/README.md

 2019_04_19_aleksati_blog_header.jpg
 ```

 You can store files in the appropriate sub-folder of `./assets/` in the GitHub blog repo, given that the files are less than 300KB in size.
-Files above 300KB must be stored in the equivalent sub-folder of the [UiO Vortex blog folder](https://www-adm.uio.no/english/studies/programmes/mct-master/blog/assets/?vrtx=admin).
+Files above 300KB must be stored in the equivalent sub-folder of the [UiO Vortex blog folder](https://www-adm.uio.no/english/studies/programmes/SMC-master/blog/assets/?vrtx=admin).

 - Path to GitHub blog repo media `/assets/images/filename.extension`
-- Path to UiO Vortex folder media - `https://www.uio.no/english/studies/programmes/mct-master/blog/assets/images/filename.extension`
+- Path to UiO Vortex folder media - `https://www.uio.no/english/studies/programmes/SMC-master/blog/assets/images/filename.extension`

-For more details on storing and sharing media files, visit the ["Embedding and Storage of Files" section](https://github.com/MCT-master/Guides/wiki/How-to-use-the-MCT-Blog-%E2%80%90-Embedding-and-Storage-of-Files) in the MCT Guides.
+For more details on storing and sharing media files, visit the ["Embedding and Storage of Files" section](https://github.com/SMC-master/Guides/wiki/How-to-use-the-SMC-Blog-%E2%80%90-Embedding-and-Storage-of-Files) in the SMC Guides.

 <br>